Queeenest147/SQL_Projects/banking_churn_project/readme.md

 Again, adjust these based on your analysis:

-* Target high-risk customers with personalized retention plans
+* Target high-risk customers with personalised retention plans
 * Improve loyalty programs for mid-wealth & medium-risk segments
-* Strengthen relationship management in the country with highest churn
+* Strengthen relationship management in the country with the highest churn
-* Create financial education programs for low credit score customers
+* Create financial education programs for low-credit-score customers
-* Incentivize inactive members to re-engage
+* Incentivise inactive members to re-engage
 * Offer product bundles that reduce churn

 ---